qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

-changelog              False     string, can be multiline, no HTML allowed experimental           False     boolean flag, `True` or `False` deprecated             False     boolean flag, `True` or `False`, applies to the whole plugin and not just to the uploaded version tags                   False     comma separated list, spaces are allowe inside individual tags homepage               False     a valid URL pointing to the homepage of your plugin repository             False     a valid URL for the source code repository tracker                False     a valid URL for tickets and bug reports
+changelog              False     string, can be multiline, no HTML allowed experimental           False     boolean flag, `True` or `False` deprecated             False     boolean flag, `True` or `False`, applies to the whole plugin and not just to the uploaded version tags                   False     comma separated list, spaces are allowed inside individual tags homepage               False     a valid URL pointing to the homepage of your plugin repository             False     a valid URL for the source code repository tracker                False     a valid URL for tickets and bug reports